argeo/argeo-jjml/README.md

+# Enterprise-grade Java bindings for using LLMs on premise

+## Use core LLM capabilities locally within existing Java systems
 Argeo JJML provides low-level Java bindings for the [ggml](https://github.com/ggml-org/ggml) family of machine learning libraries, especially [llama.cpp](https://github.com/ggml-org/llama.cpp) which allows to run locally open-weights large language models (LLMs, aka. "generative AI").

 The main goal of this lightweight component is to provide an enterprise-grade quality mechanism to integrate local LLMs into existing Java systems, with stable Java APIs, a small auditable code base, and essentially no impact on other components.